playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaWebSockets.md

 A `WebSocket` has access to the request headers (from the HTTP request that initiates the WebSocket connection), allowing you to retrieve standard headers and session data.
 However, it doesn’t have access to a request body, nor to the HTTP response.

-It this example we are creating a simple sink that prints each message to console.
+In this example we are creating a simple sink that prints each message to console.
 To send messages, we create a simple source that will send a single **Hello!** message.
 We also need to concatenate a source that will never send anything, otherwise our single source will terminate the flow, and thus the connection.

 > **Tip:** You can test WebSockets on <https://www.websocket.org/echo.html>.
 Just set the location to `ws://localhost:9000`.